arturoguaman/CS298ProjectAWS/README.md

 # CS298ProjectAWS

-This application retrieves an email and adds it to the Joke of the day topic.
-A python script calls joke of the day api and retrieves a random joke.
+This application uses aws SNS,EC2 and JokeofDay API to send email of a joke to all sbscribers of topic Joke_of_day
+1) A python script(addEmail.py) retrives a email from user input.
+Checks if email is subscribes.
+If not a subscribe request email will be sent.
+2) A python script(sendEmail.py) retrieves random joke from API and sends joke to all subscribers of topic Joke_of_day
-A cron command runs a python script to send email with joke to all subscribers of Joke of the day.
+3) optionally A cron command can run python script sendEmail.py to send email to all subscribers at a sheduled time.

 ![My Image](Diagram.png)